3DB (Melbourne): Crawford Productions

-Other notable radio theatre
+Other radio theatre

 Dad and Dave: a well-loved and well-remembered Australian serial

 One of the most iconic of Australian radio serials was Dad and Dave (sometimes referred to as Dad and Dave from Snake Gully).
 Set in the fictional rural town of Snake Gully, it certainly appealed to city-dwellers, many of whom hankered for life in the Australian bush; a lifestyle that may or may not ever have existed.
 George Edwards, arguably the most important figure in Australian radio drama, played the lead role of Dad; he was also the producer, and played many of the supporting roles.
 John Saul played Dave, with Nell Stirling, George Edwards' third wife, in the role of Mabel.
 At different stages, Loris Bingham and Hope Suttor took the role of Mum.
 Dad and Dave was first heard in Melbourne in 1937 on 3DB but, over the decades, was heard on a number of stations and is still heard from time to time on radio nostalgia programs.
 The first episode is available on YouTube A collection of 23 episodes are also available through the U.S. nostalgia website Old Time Radio.

-From the U.S. to Australia
+US broadcasts in Australia

 Another popular drama series heard on 3DB (and other Major Broadcasting Network stations) was the Australian version of the one-hour U.S. program Lux Radio Theatre which was broadcast at 8.00 pm every Sunday night in the 1940s & 50s.
 High-profile actors were used.
 It toured various halls around Australia, and was performed in front of live audiences.

 Prior to World War II, 3DB and the Major Broadcasting Network imported a number of programs, on transcription discs, particularly from the U.S. After the U.S. entered the War (see above), it became impossible to import such discs.
-However, in many cases, scripts were imported and Australian versions were made, often replete with Australian actors with phoney American accents.
+However, in many cases, scripts were imported and Australian versions were made, often replete with Australian actors with inauthentic American accents.

 An Australian version of When a Girl Marries was heard at 7.15 pm on weeknights after the major 7.00 pm news and news commentary, and ran for 19 years commencing from 1946.
 Although it was based on the U.S. program, some changes were made.
 Even the U.S. slogan "dedicated to everyone who has ever been in love" was modified to "dedicated to all those who are in love, or can remember".
 A download of the first Australian episode is available on YouTube.

 Another U.S. program with an Australian version was Aunt Jenny.
 In Australia, Aunt Jenny was played by Ethel Lang.

-From the U.K. to Australia
+British dramas

 In the 1950s and 60s, 3DB broadcast a number of British dramas.
 These were mainly the product of the independent British production house, the Towers of London Syndicate, whose programs were produced for world-wide distribution, rather than in Britain.
 One of the most popular of these series was Secrets of Scotland Yard.